s-block/fastapi-langgraph-server/docs/RemoteGraph-Compatibility.md

 forwarded as named Server-Sent Events. `messages-tuple` is accepted at the HTTP boundary and mapped to the native `messages` mode.

-Graph factories receive the configured checkpointer, or `None` when persistence is disabled, and are called once during server configuration.
-The returned graph must provide asynchronous `ainvoke` and `astream` methods.
-A factory is required so the configured saver cannot be bypassed by a precompiled graph instance.
+Graph factories receive the configured checkpointer and are called once during server configuration.
+Stateless configurations pass `None`.
+The returned graph provides asynchronous `ainvoke` and `astream` methods.

-No checkpointer is configured by default.
-Threaded and stateless runs still execute, but do not retain graph state; state and history endpoints return status
+The default persistence mode is stateless.
+Configuring a saver enables checkpoint state, exact-checkpoint lookup, state history, state updates, and thread deletion.
-501. Supplying a thread ID does not change the configured persistence behavior.
+The selected mode applies consistently to generated and caller-supplied thread IDs.

 When a saver is configured, threaded runs retain checkpoints according to that saver.
 Stateless runs use the same saver with a generated thread ID and request